timekills/multitautulli/README.md

 Due to the volume of changes and my lack of understanding of creating smaller commits, this fork will most likely never be incorporated into the original product.

 ##### As such, this is an unofficial fork and is not supported by the original support channels for Tautulli.
+##### If you are upgrading an official Tautulli instance, please be sure to back up your config.ini and tautulli.db.
+This upgrade will irreversibly migrate your database to the new format required for this fork.

 If you experience any issues, please open an issue request on [this](https://github.com/zSeriesGuy/Tautulli/issues) repo.